Posted on

 Most nurses do get paid overtime.
-They are entitled to 1.5 times their regular rate of pay for every hour they work past 40 hours in a 7-day period.
+As a nurse, you are entitled to 1.5 times your regular rate of pay for every hour you work past 40 hours in a 7-day period.
 However, some nurses – especially registered nurses – may be considered exempt employees.
-These nurses are generally not entitled to overtime pay, no matter how many hours they work in a week.
+As an exempt employee, you are generally not entitled to overtime pay, no matter how many hours you work in a week.

 Do nurses make overtime pay?

-Nurses can get paid for overtime if they are non-exempt employees.
+As a nurse, you can get paid for overtime if you are a non-exempt employee.
 Under federal law, if a nurse is non-exempt, he or she is entitled to at least 1.5 times their regular rate of pay or hourly wage for every hour worked above 40 in a workweek.

 Some states have labor laws that provide more extensive rights for nurses.